Axinom/drm-sample-player-android/README.md

 1. Open Android Studio and connect an Android 4.4 (or newer) device to a computer.
 2. Clone or download this repository and open the project in Android Studio.
 3. Run the application by selecting *Run -> Run 'app'* from the Android Studio menu bar.

+The application can also be downloaded from App Center.
+More information about this in ["Downloading the application"](#downloading-the-application) chapter below.

 # How to use the application